 The fully new design of DGX-670 is attractive.
 The rounded back corners make the instrument stylish while offering a deeper casing for a better sound response.

 Compared with previous DGX models, the DGX670 looks and feels significantly more premium and closer to the build quality of Yamaha’s flagship keyboards SX lineup.

-The LCD screen display is bright and high in resolution and thoughtfully laid out.
+The LCD screen display is bright, high in resolution, and thoughtfully laid out.
 It also offers the function to display scores and lyrics.

 Even though the LCD screen is not a touch screen, the various ways make the selection easy.